47,000 Trees Planted in April

 Another 12,000 trees and shrubs were planted in time for the opening of Howard Marsh.

-And 5,000 more trees were planted, also last month, at the Fallen Timbers Battlefield.
+And 5,000 more trees were planted, also in April, at the Fallen Timbers Battlefield.

 The largest of the projects was completed by a contractor and funded with approximately $274,000 from The Nature Conservancy through a new sub-award of federal funds.
 The money was from the Pittman-Robertson Act, which collects an excise tax on hunting gear to invest in habitat restoration.